mohansharma916/RAMAERA-PROJ/README.md

-Not able to define ENUM properties for kyc because it is not supported by SQLite, i have connected prisma regarding that as well , scrrenschot attached Below
+Not able to define ENUM properties for kyc because it is not supported by SQLite, i have contacted  prisma team regarding that as well , scrrenshot attached Below
 ![Ramaera](https://user-images.githubusercontent.com/77909856/200988149-88561edf-f878-44f7-931d-265fe043f010.JPG)